Mohamed66Hemdan/Fine-Tuning-LLM-microsoft-phi-2-on-english_quotes-Dataset-/README.md

 Instead of updating all model weights, only a small subset of parameters is trained.
 This approach:
 - Reduces memory usage
 - Speeds up training
-- Makes the process feasible on limited hardware (e.g., Google Colab)
+- Makes the process feasible on limited hardware (Google Colab)
 ---
 ### 3. Dataset Preparation
 The project uses the **English Quotes Dataset**, which contains a collection of inspirational and philosophical quotes collected from Goodreads.